rhubarbwu/CLIP_FAISS_NNs/README.md

 ## Scripts

-This project contains Shell and Python scripts, and the should all be invoked from the root directory of this repository.
+This project contains Shell and Python scripts (in `scripts/` and `lib/`), and they should all be invoked from the root directory of this repository.
+To get started, run `scripts/init.sh`.